d-mcalpin/IrelandRecommends/README.md

 The purpose of this project is to develop an interactive website where users can create, read, update and delete reviews on places to eat, drink, stay and visit in Ireland.
 This website will allow users to both get and give recommendations and is designed to be responsive and accessible on desktop and mobile devices.

-The Visit East Cork website is responsive and contains a number of interactive elements including its main functionality based on the Google Maps Javascript API.
 Elements of this website were developed from the Code Institute coursework as well recommendations from my mentor and independent online research and observations.

 You can view the live website here: [Ireland Recommends](https://ireland-recommends.herokuapp.com/)